Setting up the configuration service

 Prerequisites

-There are some rules and constraints when creating new setups that use the configuration service
+There are some rules and constraints when creating new setups that use the configuration service:

 curl -X PUT https://admin.hlx.page/config/acme/sites/website.json \